 A student with communicable disease MUST be kept at home.
 A doctor’s clearance note is required in order for the student to return to school.

 Based on SFS’s Fever Policy, students with a fever are NOT allowed to take the school bus due to potential spread and contamination.
 Please note that students with a fever should NOT return to school until they are fever free for 24 hours without the aid of fever-reducing medication.

-For further inquiries or clarification, please contact the Nurses Office here.
+For further inquiries or clarification, please contact the Health Office here.

 Is there a medical form that new students need to turn in to the Health Office?

 The New Student Health Form must be completed and returned as soon as possible after the student receives an acceptance letter from SFS.
 The New Student Health Form contains three parts:

 - Part I: Health Information – completed and signed by parents,

 - Part II: Report of Medical Exam – completed by a physician and must contain THREE required tests—Hemoglobin Test, Urinalysis, and either Tuberculosis (TB) Skin Test or Chest X-ray.
 Please note that if TB skin test is positive, chest X-ray is required regardless of previous BCG vaccination.
 If the student is under 5 years of age, he/she can be exempt from the hemoglobin test (blood test). *Please note that MS, BS KS3, HS new students cannot participate in school sports until the Part II is complete.

 - Part III: Medication Authorization – ONLY for the student who needs to take medication(s) during school hours, and should be signed by the parent and the physician.